Prophecy

 Genesis 11:26-27a, Jasher 7:50b-51, Jubilees 11:13b-14

-And the wife of Terah conceived and bore him a son in those days.
-Terah was 70 years old when he begat him, and Terah called the name of his son that was born to him Abram (for Abram had died before his daughter had conceived a son), because the king had raised him in those days, and dignified him above all the princes that were with him.
+Terah’s wife became pregnant and gave birth to a son during those days.
+Terah was 70 years old when his son was born, and he named him Abram.
+(Abram had died before his daughter conceived a son.)
+Terah gave him this name because the king had honored him in those days and had elevated him above all the other princes.

 Rising Action